Starting a company in the Netherlands as a start-up company

 What does it cost to launch a start-up in The Netherlands?

 The costs of launching a startup depends on the exact corporate setup, your (corporate) housing requirements, and possible mentoring support that you need.
 The registration of a branch costs 450 EUR with the help of INCO, while you should consider a budget of about 150 EUR for a Flexi-desk at a startup hub.
 In case you are planning to apply for the startup-visa, you should consider a budget of 2.000 EUR for the residency application.
 The administrative fees for a startup are typically low, at 100 - 125 EUR per month.

-Why is INCO Business group the ideal partner in The Netherlands for start-ups?
+Why is INCO Global Solutions the ideal partner in The Netherlands for start-ups?

-INCO Business Group has a lot of experience with startups, and we have assisted hundreds of SME companies to expand overseas.
+INCO Global Solutions has a lot of experience with startups, and we have assisted hundreds of SME companies to expand overseas.
 Via our cooperation with B. Amsterdam, we have assisted numerous of their Startup Visa entrepreneurs, and as a partner of Breda Startup Awards, we assist Dutch startups to grow overseas.
 Read more about us here.

 YOUR BUSINESS TOOLKIT

 FREE ACCESS TO ALL THE THINGS YOU NEED TO KNOW

 Our experts have combined their knowledge and strengths to create a tool we call the Business Toolkit.